 Discover adorable teddy bear patterns you’ll love to knit by Mary Janes Tearoom on Etsy.

-Most of the patterns use basic knitting stitches (a couple of the clothing patterns require intermediate level knitting skills), and all have plenty of really clear step by step instructions and photos to help you on your way.
-You’ll also find useful tips and links on the knitting techniques and supplies you’ll need.
+Most of the patterns use basic knitting stitches (a couple of the clothing patterns require intermediate level knitting skills), and all have plenty of really clear step-by-step instructions and photos to help you on your way.
+Some even include a free pattern or special extras for newsletter subscribers, which is such a lovely touch.

 Little teddy bear pattern